ᑲᐃᓀᐣᑕᒪᐣᐠ ᑫᑭ ᑌᐱᓇᒪᐣᑭᐸᐣ

 ᐊᒥ ᐅᑫᐧᓂᐊᐧᐣ ᑲᔦ ᑲᑭ ᐅᓇᑐᐊᐧᐨ ᑭᑐᑭᒪᑲᓂᓇᐣ

-Theres values represent Tikinakan’s guiding principals.
+There are nine values that represent Tikinagan’s guiding principals.
 To learn more, click on or tap each item to expand.

 Our agency is rooted in the fundamental value of respect.
 We have respect for all creation and we are grateful for the gifts that we are blessed with every day.
 Throughout our work, we hold deep respect for children, families, communities, Elders, traditions and culture.
 This respect is demonstrated through humility, a non-judgmental attitude, effective listening, clear communication, and recognition of the unique strengths of others.

 We are committed to the provision of services that respect and respond to the cultural heritage and traditions of the First Nations people whom we serve.
 We recognize that culture is the basis for personal and family identity, pride and self-esteem.
 We understand that each First Nation community is unique.
 Our service delivery model respects the inherent right and authority of First Nations to care for their children.

 We understand that trust is essential to building effective relationships and we know that trust must be earned through consistency and dependability.
 We are committed to being trustworthy in fulfilling the responsibilities inherent in our mandate as a First Nations child welfare organization.

 We respect traditional customary practices of caring for children, and we strive to uphold these traditional customs in the ways that we organize and deliver child welfare services.
 Mamow Obiki-ahwahsoowin care embraces the inherent jurisdiction of First Nations to make decisions for children in need of protection.
 Through Mamow Obiki-ahwahsoowin care, we work to preserve family unity and build a network of shared community responsibility for raising children.